 The proximity to the Provincial Hotel and Railway Station beyond it is evident from this corner of the site.

 The skate park was the initiative of a young Ballarat skater and was added to the site in the 1990s.
-A replacement skate park was built at the Len T Fraser reserve in 2004 but this remains popular.
+A replacement skate park was built at the Len T Fraser reserve in 2004 but this remained popular.

 The cinema's interior was rebuilt in 1943 to the design of Cowper, Murphy & Appleford after a major fire attributed to visiting American service personnel.
 Murphy was later co-architect Civic Hall.